 The Canon RF 35mm F1.8 IS STM Macro is a compact, lightweight, affordable lens that produces good image quality and has a great general-purpose focal length.
 The close-focusing capability greatly extends its utility.

-When introducing their EOS R and the RF lens mount, Canon of course introduced compatible lenses and the RF 35mm f/1.8mm f/1.8 IS STM Macro Lens was one of them.
-Most of the newly-introduced RF lenses were very high end L-series models with moderate to very high price tags and some were rather large with relatively heavy weights.
-The RF 35mm f/1.8 f/1.8 was different and it flew under the radar of many photographers.
+When introducing the EOS R and the RF lens mount, Canon of course introduced compatible lenses and the RF 35mm f/1.8 IS STM Macro Lens was one of them.
+Most of the newly-introduced RF lenses were high end L-series models with moderate to high price tags, and some were rather large with relatively heavy weights.
+The RF 35mm f/1.8 was different, and it flew under the radar of many photographers.
 This lens was priced less than half as much as the least expensive other RF lens announced.
-Also very notable was that the RF 35mm f/1.8 f/1.8 weighed less than half as much as those other options.
+Also notable was that the RF 35mm f/1.8 weighed less than half as much as those other options.
 And, it was quite compact.
-Especially attractive characteristics of the EOS R are its light weight and compact size and the RF 35mm f/1.8mm is highly complementary in both regards.
+Especially attractive characteristics of the EOS R are its light weight and compact size and the RF 35mm f/1.8 is highly complementary in both regards.